Current Projects are:

 Deeply rooted in the performing, literary and visual arts, my work moves beyond the traditional silos of how art is created, engaged with, utilized and funded.
 I am interested in the ways creative processes and outputs can connect with non-arts industries, sharing skills and processes across sectors.

 Originally from Australia and now living in New York, I have predominantly worked within education and community development.
 Creatively, my performance forms include text based plays, experimental performance, dance theatre, devised performance and film.

-I have worked internationally with OzFrank (Australia), the Lotos Collective (London), Suzuki’s Toga Summer Festival (Japan) and Witness Relocation (New York City), and I train in the psycho-physical performer training called Nobbs Suzuki Praxis (NSP), an adaptation of the Suzuki Method of Actor Training (SMAT).
+I have worked internationally with OzFrank (Australia), the Lotos Collective (London), Suzuki’s Toga Summer Festival (Japan) and Witness Relocation (New York City), and since 2007 I have trained in the psycho-physical performer training called Nobbs Suzuki Praxis (NSP), an adaptation of the Suzuki Method of Actor Training (SMAT).

 I have researched arts education, arts and community cultural development and culture shock and have presented at 'Zone 126 GradNation: Strengthening Families, Transforming Communities', at the ‘Cultural Diplomacy in the United Nations Symposium,’ and 'Creative Communities Conference: Risks and Possibilities' at the Griffith Centre for Cultural Research and in ‘Drama Australia: NJ’.
 I have a BA in Applied Theater (First-Class Hons) and a MBA in Innovation and Leadership.

 The Australian Consulate, NY